Ubpa/CMU_15_462/notes/20_Introduction_to_Animation.md

 Commonly used to interpolate motion in computer animation.

-Many, many variants, but CatmullRom is usuallygood starting point
+Many, many variants, but Catmull-Rom is usually good starting point

 **B-Splines**

 Get better continuity and local control by sacrificing interpolation